mmore500/waves/blog/_posts/2020-06-03-oliver-blogpost.md

 ## How does the wrapper work?
 The D3-wrapper works by taking advantage of Emscripten and Empirical's web tools to expose D3.js functionality through C++.
-We created a custom JavaScript library (which is accessible through an Emscripten compiler tag) that—among other things—holds a reference to different D3 objects (such as a selection or scale).
+We created [a custom JavaScript library](https://github.com/devosoft/Empirical/blob/d3-wrapper/source/web/d3/library_d3.js) (which is accessible through an Emscripten compiler tag) that—among other things—holds a reference to different D3 objects (such as a selection or scale).

 When called upon to create a D3 object, the C++ wrapper hops into JavaScript, accesses the proper D3 object (each object has a unique ID), and calls the desired D3.js function on that object.
 While this workflow is concise for many D3 functions, the challenges of creating this wrapper included the messiness of having to constantly jump between C++ and JavaScript.

 For example, the `d3.scaleTime` function takes JavaScript `Date` objects as an input.
-But since there's no notion of a Date object on the C++ side, I had to create a custom `Date` struct that mimicked a JavaScript `Date`.
+But since there's no notion of a `Date` object on the C++ side, I had to create a custom `Date` struct that mimicked a JavaScript `Date`.
-I also had to deal with the unpleasantness of passing a C++ `Date` into JavaScript (which meant manually passing in each of the `Date` member variables into JavaScript manually, and then recreating the `Date` using JavaScript's `Date` constructor).
+I also had to deal with the unpleasantness of passing a C++ `Date` into JavaScript (which meant manually passing in each of the `Date` member variables into JavaScript, and then recreating the `Date` using JavaScript's `Date` constructor).

 > For reference, the `Date` struct that I created looks like this:
 > ```c++